-TriMet's experience is that utilizing a negotiated procurement to secure a CM/GC contract for this type of project puts TriMet in the best position to successfully complete a project while minimizing schedule, cost and safety risk.
-Because of the complex nature of the Project, TriMet seeks to minimize risks of design changes, construction and operational delays, and contractor misunderstandings inherent in the traditional design-bid-build process in order to control project budget and scheduling.
-Involving the construction contractor the during design is a proven approach for containing costs and affirming schedules through implementation of more constructible designs and through the development of a construction plans that are realistic and reflective of operational constraints and public needs.
-A negotiated procurement allows TriMet to select a contractor with experience and expertise performing this type of work, instead of requiring the selection of a contractor based only on price.
+TriMet's experience is that a utilizing a negotiated procurement to secure a CM/GC contract for this type of project puts TriMet in the best position to successfully complete the project while minimizing schedule, cost and safety risk.
+A negotiated procurement allows TriMet to select contractors with experience and expertise performing work in an operating guideway environment, instead of requiring the selection of a contractor based only on price.